-Our BPM Executive-Level Minority Internship Program is structured for the development of minority business executives and entrepreneurs.
-BPM recruits minority interns that are fully committed to success in business from historically black colleges and other minority sources.
+Our BPM Executive-Level Black Internship Program is structured for the development of minority business executives and entrepreneurs.
+BPM recruits minority interns that are fully committed to success in business from historically Black colleges and other Black sources.
 BPM interns will be fully immersed in a variety of business activities at market-leading companies that will groom them for success at the highest level of business engagement.

 According to the results of a recent nationally representative study, if graduates had an internship or job in college where they were able to apply what they learned in the classroom, their odds of experiencing these positive outcomes saw a marked increase.
 The results suggest that it's less important that a graduate attended an Ivy League or other esteemed institution and more important that the student was involved in experiential learning opportunities that could adequately prepare them for their professional future.

 An internship not only provides the work experience that helps students put their education into practice, but it furthers the development of their leadership skills and, most importantly, gives them a competitive advantage as they pursue a permanent position.
 Students who graduate with internship experiences are generally more likely than students without those experiences to find employment after graduation.
 For minority students, the benefits of an internship as an introduction to a company for post-graduate employment are even greater.

 Not only do students who completed an internship in college see more success in securing full-time employment, but they also report higher levels of satisfaction with their overall career outcomes.